-- Although Christ could have been born as early as 7BC, because there were early problems with calculating the correct year of His birth (see our article When did the present millennium start?), the Bible tells us Christ was in a “house” by the time the wise men, the Magi, arrived.
-He was no longer in the manger, despite all those erroneous manger scenes we see every Christmas that have Him lying in the stable when the Magi arrive.
-Christ was probably at least a year old, even up to two years old (that's the age Herod wanted to kill all the babies in an effort to kill Christ), when they arrived.
+- Although Jesus Christ could have been born as early as 7BC, because there were early problems with calculating the correct year of His birth (see our article When did the present millennium start?), the Bible tells us Christ was in a “house” by the time the wise men, the Magi, arrived.
+He was no longer in the manger, despite all those erroneous manger scenes we see every Christmas that have Jesus lying in the stable when the Magi arrive.
+Christ was probably at least a year old, even up to two years old when they arrived (that's the age Herod wanted to kill all the babies in an effort to kill Christ).
 So if Christ was 2 years old in 7BC when the wise men arrived, he would have been born in 9BC, which is much too early even allowing for several years of calendar miscalculations.

 - A conjunction of two planets would not look like one star, and the Magi said “We have seen his star in the east” (Matthew 2:2).

 - Two planets would not go “before them” (Matthew 2:9) as the wise men travelled from Jerusalem to Bethlehem, because celestial bodies appear to travel from east to west, not the south-north direction the wise men were travelling.

 - Jupiter and Saturn could not have “stood over” the house where the child was (Matthew 2:9), because planets and stars are so far away that you could keep travelling in their direction all night and never have them standing over any fixed point on earth.

 Above: Illustration by Edward Burne-Jones done around 1888, titled The Star of Bethlehem, has the wise men presenting gifts to Jesus as an angel looks on. — © Time Inc.

 Could the star have been a meteor or a comet?